Morwenn/cpp-sort/docs/Writing-a-randomizing_adapter.md

 `adapter_storage<Sorter>` is constructed with an instance of `Sorter` and has value semantics: it holds a copy of the sorter, not a reference to it.
 The stored sorter can be accessed via the `get()` method.

 It is special-cased for empty sorters: when constructed with one, it doesn't store it and instead default-constructs a new instance when `get()` is called.
-The lack of storage allows the adapter to be converted to a function pointer when it stores an empty sorter.
+The absence of storage allows the adapter to be converted to a function pointer when it stores an empty sorter.

 ## Polishing it a bit